• Skip to primary navigation

 Ingredients for macadamia pie on a marble surface.

-• Butter – try replacing with brown butter to add more depth to the filling.
+1. Unsalted butter – a small amount is used in the filling to add a buttery flavor.
+Try replacing with brown butter to add more depth to the filling.

-• Macadamia nuts – try replacing part of the macadamia nuts with coconut flakes to up the tropical flavor.
+1. Macadamia nuts – you can use raw or roasted and unsalted macadamia nuts.
+Make sure it is unsalted or your macadamia pie will be very salty and unpleasant.
+Try replacing part of the macadamia nuts with coconut flakes to up the tropical flavor.

-• Light corn syrup – corn syrup is typically used in candy making to help prevent crystallization.
+1. Light corn syrup – corn syrup is typically used in candy making to help prevent crystallization.
 It helps the filling in this pie stay gooey.
 It is NOT the same as high fructose corn syrup, if that’s what you were thinking.
-You could substitute all or most of it with honey if you’d like.
+You could substitute most of it with honey if you’d like, but I would still use at least a quarter cup of corn syrup to help with crystallization.

 Collage of 2 photos showing unbaked pie crust and par baked pie crust.